rameshvoltella/AndroidEssentials/ContinuousIntegration/readme.md

 Gradle Plugin
 <p><a href="https://raw.githubusercontent.com/rameshvoltella/AndroidEssentials/master/ContinuousIntegration/screens/gradelplug.png" target="_blank"><img src="https://raw.githubusercontent.com/rameshvoltella/AndroidEssentials/master/ContinuousIntegration/screens/gradelplug.png" alt="gradelplug" style="max-width:100%;"></a></p>

-so if above plugin are installed let create oru first project
+so if above plugin are installed let create our first project

-4) Now lets create our first project click start project or new item option from left side of the panel.
+5) Now lets create our first project click start project or new item option from left side of the panel.
 Enter the item name thats your project name and select FreestyleProject option and click ok you first project has been created

 <p><a href="https://raw.githubusercontent.com/rameshvoltella/AndroidEssentials/master/ContinuousIntegration/screens/p1.png" target="_blank"><img src="https://raw.githubusercontent.com/rameshvoltella/AndroidEssentials/master/ContinuousIntegration/screens/p1.png" alt="p1" style="max-width:100%;"></a></p>

-5)Now go to the Configure option of the created folder
+6)Now go to the Configure option of the created folder

 add your project in the git to the GitHub project option and paste your git repo url